11 Skype Alternatives For Video Conferencing (Free and Paid)

 - Several of the paid versions for business come with other Office apps and services

 - You need a Microsoft account or ID (such as Outlook.com)

 Pricing: Free forever plan.
-Paid plan starts at $5/month per user for the Microsoft 365 Business Basic plan, $12.50/month per user for the Business Standard plan, and $20/month per user for the Office 365 E3 plan if billed annually.
+Paid plan starts at $4 per month per user for the Microsoft Teams Essential plan, $6 per month per user for the 365 Business Basic plan, and $12.50 per month per user for Business Standard (billed annually).

 GoToMeeting has become one of the industry leaders in online video conferencing for companies around the world.
-It provides a fast, easy, and reliable online meeting solution that you can use to have one-on-ones, share presentations, and chat with colleagues.
+It provides a fast, easy, and reliable online meeting solution for one-on-ones, sharing presentations, and chatting with colleagues.

-Best suited for: Businesses and individuals that regularly host video meetings and presentations
+Best suited for: Businesses and individuals who regularly host video meetings and presentations

 - Tons of integrations